-1. Remove the spark plug leads by twisting the rubber boots while pulling them off the spark plugs.
+1. Remove the spark plug leads.
+Twist the rubber boots slightly and pull off.

-2. Remove the spark plugs.
-Replace the spark plug if the electrode is worn; the insulator is rough, cracked, broken, or blistered; or if the precious metal is not visible on the spark plug electrode.
+- 2. Remove the spark plugs to inspect.
+Replace spark plug if electrode is worn or the insulator is rough, cracked, broken, blistered or fouled. - 3.
+Set the spark plug gap to specifications.